 West Nile virus can cause encephalitis (inflammation of the brain) and/or meningitis (inflammation of the brain's lining).
 However, most infections are mild and symptoms include fever, headache, body aches, and occasionally include skin rashes and swollen lymph nodes.
 More severe infections may include headache, high fever, neck stiffness, stupor, disorientation, coma, tremors, muscle weakness or convulsions.
 Persons with these symptoms need to seek medical attention immediately.

-Prevention - What You Can Do
+Check out our new campaign materials to keep Bug Off Prevention - What You Can Do

 Mosquitoes lay up to 250 eggs in still water, which hatch in 7 to 14 days.
 If standing water is eliminated weekly, many mosquitoes will be kept from breeding in the first place.
 This also reduces the number of mosquitoes around the home.